Overpartitions with repeated smallest non-overlined part: Proofs

 \subsection{Proof of Theorem \thm{sptko}}

-\begin{proof} We again prove this using mathematical induction on $k$. \\\\ The theorem is true for the case $k=1$ as argued below.
+\begin{proof} We again prove this using mathematical induction on $k$.
+The theorem is true for the case $k=1$ as argued below.
+The generating function for $\overline{\mathrm{spt}}k_o(n)$ is given in \eqref{def;spto}.
 Letting $q \rightarrow q^2$, $a=q$ and $b=-q$ in Equation \eqn{An-Su-Vi} for the first sum below and $q \rightarrow q^2$, $a=q^2$ and $b=-q^2$ in Equation \eqn{An-Su-Vi} for the second sum below, we have

 \\ Next, let us assume that the theorem holds for $k-1$.
 Then setting $\overline{U}_k(q):=\sum\limits_{n=1}^{\infty}\overline{\mathrm{spt}}k_o(n)q^n$, we have

 Adding $q^{2k}\overline{U}_k(q)$ on both sides gives us our theorem. \end{proof}